Skip to main contentSkip to navigation

 Why Do Marketplaces Cost You More Than They Look?

 None of this means marketplaces are bad — the traffic is real and valuable.
-But if every sale stays on the marketplace forever, you're renting customers indefinitely instead of building your own base.
+But if every sale stays on the marketplace forever, you're acquiring customers you can't easily re-reach instead of building your own base.

 What Does a WhatsApp Store Give You That a Marketplace Can't?